-The Patient Research Advocacy Group (P-RAG) at UNC Lineberger Comprehensive Cancer Center provides researchers with the perspectives and experiences of patients, survivors and caregivers on issues associated with clinical studies and projects.
+The Patient Advocates for Research Council (PARC) at UNC Lineberger Comprehensive Cancer Center provides researchers with the perspectives and experiences of patients, survivors and caregivers on issues associated with clinical studies and projects.
 The goal of this collaborative process is to generate knowledge and insight that will improve the lives of all cancer patients.

 Why is the involvement of research advocates important?